Security Best Practices

 # Use before logging

-Risk: Unable to detect or investigate security incidentsPrevention:
+Risk: Unable to detect or investigate security incidentsPrevention: import logging

 from datetime import datetime